 - Cases of seizures have been reported.

 - Psychiatric sequelae have been reported by patients with known psychiatric illness.

 - supraventricular tachycardia.

 - Stroke – rare, but very serious.

 - Dental enamel erosion from the acidity of energy drinks

-- Obviously another common concern with energy drinks are that young adults often mix them with alcohol, particularly in large quantities.
+- Obviously, another common concern with energy drinks is that young adults often mix them with alcohol, particularly in large quantities.

 - Ballard SL, Wellborn-Kim JJ, Clauson KA.
 Effects of commercial energy drink consumption on athletic performance and body composition.
 Phys Sportsmed.
 2010 Apr;38(1):107-17.